rusic/documentation/theming/quality.md

 ---
 layout: doc
-title: Quality Checklist
+title: Quality checklist
 ---

-# Template Quality Checklist
+# Theme quality checklist

-**Quality of build** is of the utmost importance to Template Designers.
-Building templates for customer consumption requires a level of quality that must be hit before we release them into the wild.
-Every feature in the template must work with its respective editor feature.
-Every point on this list must be checked before we release your template.
+**Quality of build** is of the utmost importance to theme designers.
+Building themes for customer consumption requires a level of quality that must be hit before we release them into the wild.
+Every feature in the theme must work with its respective editor feature.
+Every point on this list must be checked before we release your theme.

-## Browsers/Responsive Testing
+## Browsers/responsive testing

 * Test in all desktop browsers (Firefox, Chrome, IE, Safari)
 * Test for different devices/browser sizes